top of page

 • Wear and tear from saltwater life

-Your captain’s skill, time, effort, and service?That’s where tips come in — just like a server in a restaurant.
+Your captain’s skill, time, effort, and service?
+That’s where tips come in — just like a server in a restaurant.

 🎣 2.
 Your Captain Works HARD — Long Before You Arrive

-• Checking weather, tides & swell forecasts
+• Checking weather, tides, and swell forecasts

 • Rigging gear before sunrise